dejwk/janet/doc/Manual.md

 detect high-level constructs like comments, blocks, and paired parentheses.
 It makes certain things simpler - e.g. you don't need to provide paths to resolve the includes - but it also introduces some constraints on the native code you write, and some weirdness in the operator syntax.

-(In contrast, JANET does analyze all your Java code semantically, so it is much smarter about it than about your native code).
+JANET is much smarter about all your Java code, as it does analyze it semantically.

 ## Preliminaries